 If you are going to apply for a divorce, it is essential to make arrangements for the care and safety of your children.
-Robinson Family Lawyers will advise you on the best way to go about it, because each case is different depending on certain factors.
+Family Lawyers Perth will advise you on the best way to go about it, because each case is different depending on certain factors.
 While there must be a separation of 12 months before you can apply for a divorce, often this can be one where both spouses continue to live in the same home and it is not until the divorce is final that one partner moves out.

 This is when the children will feel the divorce most keenly as they will then be deprived of one of their parents to a great extent.
 It is essential that safe care arrangements are made and this will depend on who applies for custody and whether that custody will be a 50/50 arrangement for their ongoing care or whether one spouse will have most or all of the decision making.